AnnaHryshaieva/github-tutorial/README.md

 # CamperRentalUA <img align="center" width="32" height="32" src="./public/favicon.ico">

-Introducing CamperRentalUA - Our project is a convenient and easy-to-use web service for renting camper vans in Ukraine, which allows you to travel and discover new places without restrictions, without having your own car..
+Introducing CamperRentalUA - Our project is a convenient and easy-to-use web service for renting camper vans in Ukraine, which allows you to travel and discover new places without restrictions, without having your own car.

 **So, let's take care of your health together in our app** ❤️